alohe/quicky/readme.md

 - 🔄 **Project Maintenance**: Easily update or remove deployed projects.
 - 🌐 **Domain & SSL Automation**: Automatically configure Nginx for custom domains and SSL certificates, allowing you to add/remove domains from your projects.
 - 📝 **Configuration Overview**: List and inspect details of all deployed projects and their domains.
+- 🔧 **Webhook Management**: Set up, manage, and update webhooks for automated deployments.
+- 📊 **Dashboard Access**: Manage and monitor your webhook server through a web-based dashboard.
+- 🔍 **Log Management**: View output and error logs for your webhook server.

 ## Prerequisites